aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 # Ecogeographical variables {#Ch06}

-This section names and provides description (R code with its explanation in procedure) of every one of the 538 EGVs created.
+This section names and provides description (R code with its explanation in procedure) of each of the 538 EGVs created.

-For better undestanding of the relatedness of these vairable, refer to flowchart below (Fig. \@ref(fig:flowchart)).
-Names used in figure correspond to EGV layer names and follow naming convention: [group]*[specific name]*[scale], where:
+For a better undestanding of the relatedness of these vairables, refer to the flowchart below (Fig. \@ref(fig:flowchart)).
+The names used in figure correspond to EGV layer names and follow naming convention: [group]*[specific name]*[scale], where:

--   group is broader collection of EGVs describing the same fenomena, ecosystem, coming from the same source, etc.;
+-   group is abroader collection of EGVs describing the same phenomena or ecosystem, derived from the same source, etc.;

--   specific name shortly describes landscape class and/or metrics used in creation of the layer;
+-   specific name briefly describes the landscape class and/or metrics used in the creation of the layer;

--   scale is one of: cell, 500, 1250, 3000, 10000 m around the centre of
+-   scale is one of: cell, 500, 1250, 3000, 10000 m around the centre of the
     EGV-cell.
-The resolution of every EGV is 1 ha, larger scales are summarised to it.
+The resolution of each EGV is 1 ha; larger scales are summarised to this resolution.

 <div class="figure">
 <img src="./Figures/EGV_FlowChartZ_17_11_25.png" alt="Relationships of ecogeographical variables created." width="100%" />